felipealfonsog/TermPDFViewer/README.md

    ```
    NOTE: The script will ask for -sudo permissions-.
 Just simply type in macOS your macOS user password, and in Linux your -sudo- password.

-Now type 'term-pdf' in the terminal and enjoy using Term-Notes! 😊🚀
+Now type 'term-pdf' in the terminal and enjoy using Term-PDF! 😊🚀

 Feel free to reach out if you need any further assistance!